The following command changes the default name to "main"

 Change the default initial branch name in Git

-Updated on September 21, 2025
+Updated on October 9, 2025

 Git assigns a name to the initial branch when creating a repository.
-Historically, the default is master.
+Historically, the default name is master.
 As of Git 2.28, you can specify a different default name with the following command:

-# change default to "main"
+# The following command changes the default name to "main"

 git config --global init.defaultBranch main

 Subsequent calls to git init will now use the default name unless the branch name is explicitly specified.
-To specify a name, you can use the -b or --initial-branch parameter:
+To explicitly specify a name, you can use the -b or --initial-branch parameter:

-# set the initial branch name with the -b parameter
+# Set the initial branch name with the -b parameter

 git init -b trunk